stennety/mywebsite/_posts/2012-12-31-hal-building-the-poor-man-s-smarthome.md

 ![]({{site.cdn_path}}/2012/12/31/TwitterSMS.png)

-I created a private Twitter account for my apartment, registered an app with an API key, and used a Python script I found on Google to communicate with Twitter’s API using that key.
-I then followed my apartment’s Twitter account and chose the “Get updates by SMS” option.
+I created a private Twitter account for my apartment, registered an app with an API key, and used a Python script I found on Google to communicate with Twitter's API using that key.
+I then followed my apartment's Twitter account and chose the "Get updates by SMS" option.
 Done.

 ## 5\.
 In conclusion